Welcome to the DeFranco Post!

 In my 20-plus years in journalism, I've covered professional and college sports, major crime, government corruption, the 2016 elections in Florida, Hurricane Matthew, mismanagement in the healthcare system, music, religion, and many other subjects.

 I've made numerous radio and podcast appearances through the years.
-My columns and investigative work have garnered recognition from the Associated Press, Keystone Press Association, Columbia University, FS1 (Fox Sports 1 television), ESPN Radio, Fox Sports Radio, and 1210-WPHT AM Philadelphia.
+My columns and investigative work have garnered recognition from the Associated Press, Keystone Press Association, Columbia University, FS1 (Fox Sports 1 television), ESPN Radio, Fox Sports Radio and 1210-WPHT AM Philadelphia.

-I believe in the stolen base, the hit-and-run, and pressuring the defense by putting the ball in play.
-I believe we’re enduring the Analytics Era of baseball, in which statistics are both overused and misused, and I can prove it.
+I believe in the stolen base, the hit-and-run and pressuring the defense by putting the ball in play.
+I believe we’re enduring the insufferable Analytics Era of baseball, in which statistics are both overused and misused, and I can prove it.
 And I believe Bill Walsh is the greatest coach in NFL history.

 Also, despite the ESPNification of sports language, the correct plural form of “RBI” is “RBIs” — with an “s” (except in box scores and other agate, of course).
-Everyone knows that Margot Robbie and Ryan Gosling are two of the best looking stars in Hollywood, but not everyone recognizes they're also two of the greatest actors of our time.
-And if Ivan Rodriguez is in the Hall of Fame, Roger Clemens and Barry Bonds should be too.
+And when are we getting a sequel to “The Nice Guys”?

 My coverage of the Jerry Sandusky scandal at Penn State, with inside reporting and commentary that went against the media frenzy, was picked up nationally and included appearances on ESPN Radio.

-Below is a mug of me.
+Below is a favorable mug of me.

-Hopefully you’ll like what’s posted here.
+Hopefully you’ll like this site.